tangentsoft/pidp8i/doc/cc8-manual.md

     Contrast the CC8 cross-compiler, which requires function argument types to be declared but not the return type, per K&R C rules:

-        myfn(n)
+        int myfn(n)
         int n;
         {
             /* do something with n, then _maybe_ return something */ }

+	`The type int is mandatory for all functions.`

-    The cross-compiler supports `void` as an extension to K&R C. This type is converted to `int` in the pre-processor.
+    The cross-compiler supports `void` as an extension to K&R C, this type is converted to int in the pre-processor.
 Similarly, the type `char` is converted.
-You may use these types for readability purposes, but they have no real effect on the code the compiler generates.
+These type may be used for readability purposes.

 2. There must be an `int main()`, and it must be the last function in the single input C file.